 Based on the modelling of a major oil spill, significant impacts on the sediment type and quality may occur.
-Modelling shows that 29-44 % of the oil will end up on the seabed, corresponding to up to 27,000 MT over a large area in the North Sea.
-The rest will either drif onshore, evaporate or biodegradate (section 7.1.5).
+Modelling shows that approximately 30 % of the oil will end up on the seabed, corresponding to up to 27,000 MT over a large area in the North Sea.
+The rest will either mainly evaporate or drif onshore (section 7.1.5).

 Full recovery will require degradation or burial of contaminants in combination with naturally slow successional processes.
-Oil degradation in the marine environment is limited by temperature, nutrient availability (especially nitrogen and phosphorous), biodegradability of the petroleum hydrocarbons, presence of organic carbon, and the presence of microorganisms with oil degrading enzymes /108//109/.
+Oil degradation in the marine environment is limited by temperature, nutrient availability (especially nitrogen and phosphorous), biodegradability of the petroleum hydrocarbons, presence of organic carbon, and the presence of microorganisms with oil degrading enzymes /123//124/.